tr3kl0v/stop-sauron/README.md

 Select you demanded action out of the options

-* Option 1: for disabling
+* Option 1: Stop Sauron's eye" (for disabling)
-* Option 2: for enabling
+* Option 2: Start Sauron's eye (for enabling)
+* Option 3: Clean the logs (Clean the debug logfiles create with the -x flag)
+* Option 4: Remove the config (Removing the original configuration files, create on the first run)
+* Option 5: Create lifesaver (Creating a backupfile of the configuration files)
-* Option 3: cancel & quit
+* Option 6: Exit (without any actions)

 ## Compatibility